Lednerb/bilberry-hugo-theme/README.md

 1. Install this theme to your `themes` directory
 1. Modify the `scss/_variables.scss` file to customize your colors. <br> If you want to change the header's color just edit the `$base-color` variable
 1. Done!

-If you 're going to change the default fonts (e.g., lack of support for Cyrillic languages), you can use some of the [Google Fonts](https://fonts.google.com).
-Select your favorite fonts and copy the `@import url('...');` directive to the `src/css/fonts.css` file.
-Now you have to modify the `scss/_variables.scss` and set the `$headline-font` and `$content-font` to the selected ones.

-Follow the steps 1-3 to implement your custom font to your site.

-_Note:_ You don't have to upload the `node_modules` folder to your webspace, this is only created and needed to generate your customized stylesheets.

 ## CSS and JS modules